krachtstefan/runverter-server/docker/runverter-webserver/README.md

 # runverter-webserver

-This container serves the frontend of the runverter ember app.
-It shows the content of the ```runverter:current``` redis key deployed via [ember-cli-deploy](https://github.com/ember-cli/ember-cli-deploy).
+This container serves the frontend of the [runverter ember app](https://github.com/krachtstefan/runverter).
+It shows the value of the ```runverter:current``` Redis key which holds the content of the index page that was set with [ember-cli-deploy](https://github.com/ember-cli/ember-cli-deploy).
 If a get param ```index_key``` is provided, it will lookup the requested version in redis.

 ## Run container